lyokha/nginx-custom-counters-module/README.md

 Value *10s* defines time interval for saving persistent counters in a backup storage.
 This argument is optional: if not set then the counters won't be written into the backup storage.
-The backup storage name corresponds to the name of the main persistent storage with suffix *~* added.
-It is written by a worker process associated with an existing counter set when a user request comes and the specified time interval from the last write has elapsed.
-As soon as the backup storage is written by Nginx worker processes, the directory (*/var/lib/nginx* in our case) must have permissions for the workers' user.
+The name of the backup file corresponds to the name of the main persistent storage with suffix *~* added.
+The file gets written by a worker process when a user request comes to a virtual server associated with an existing counter set and the specified time interval from the last write has elapsed.
+As soon as the backup storage is written by Nginx worker processes, the directory (*/var/lib/nginx* in our case) must have read and write permissions for the workers' user.

 Writing to the backup storage can be useful to restore persistent counters on power outage or *kill -9* of Nginx master process.
-In such cases the main storage will be replaced by the backup storage automatically given that the latter has more recent modification time and is not corrupted.
+In such cases the main storage will be replaced by the backup storage automatically given that the latter will have more recent modification time and will not be corrupted.

 Persistent counters require library [*JSMN*](https://github.com/zserge/jsmn), which is header-only.
 It means that for building them, you need to put file